vitkolos/notes-ipp/semestr5/data-compression-algorithms/exam.md

 		- Huffman coding algorithm procudes an optimal uniquely decodable code
 		- if there was some better uniquely decodable code, there would be also a better prefix code (by Kraft-McMillan inequality) so Huffman coding would not be optimal
 - idea: we could encode larger parts of the message, it might be better than Huffman coding
+	- extended Huffman code … we use $n$-grams instead of individual symbols
 - Huffman coding is not deterministic, there is not specified the order in which we take the symbols to form the tree – it may lead to optimal trees of different height
 - can we modify Huffman algorithm to guarantee that the resulting code minimizes the maximum codeword length?
 	- yes, when constructing the tree, we can sort the nodes not only by their frequencies but also by the depth of their subtree